nucleome/docs/source/components.rst

 **Navigation buttons**

-Users can use four buttons to quickly navigate through the genome.
+You can use four buttons to quickly navigate through the genome.
-Zoom-out button (|gb-zoom-out|) zooms out to a 3x length of the current region.
+Clicking the ``zoom-out button`` (|gb-zoom-out|) will zoom out to a 3x length of the current region.
-Zoom-in button (|gb-zoom-in|) zooms in to a 1/3x length of the current region.
+Clicking the ``zoom-in button`` (|gb-zoom-in|) will zoom in to a 1/3x length of the current region.
-Move forward button (|gb-forward|) moves the current viewing region to the right for a 1/2x length of the current region.
+Clicking the ``move forward button`` (|gb-forward|) will move the currently viewing region to the right for a 1/2x length of the current region.
-Move backward button (|gb-backward|) moves the current viewing region to the left for a 1/2x length of the current region.
+Clicking the ``move backward button`` (|gb-backward|) will move the currently viewing region to the left for a 1/2x length of the current region.
 Notably, multiple regions overlapping with each other will be automatically merged when you zoom out.

 .. figure:: img/figures_chapter_3/ch3_gbrowser_navigate.png